-For more information on custody cases, please see the Family Legal Care guide, “Custody and Visitation.”
+For more information on custody cases, please see the Family Legal Care guide, “Custody & Visitation Basics.”
 For more information on the rights of relatives in family court, including around custody and guardianship, please see the Family Legal Care guide, “The Rights of Relatives in Family Court.”

 How can someone get custody or guardianship of a child?

 A person may file a petition for custody or a petition for guardianship in the borough or county where the child has lived for the last six months.
 A petition is a written request.
 Custody decisions can be made in Family Court or Supreme Court; guardianship decisions can be made in Family Court or Surrogate’s Court.
 On the day the person files the custody or guardianship petition, the person will be given another court date to come back to court.
 That date might be several months away.

 How will a judge decide custody or guardianship of the child?

 When a judge is deciding a custody case between a parent and someone who is not a parent, different factors will be considered.
 First, the judge will decide whether there are extraordinary circumstances.
 Examples of some extraordinary circumstances are: when a court has determined that there has been abuse or neglect; the child has been harmed by domestic violence; when there is drug abuse in the home; or when a parent voluntarily places a child in the grandparents’ home for at least two continuous years and the grandparents assume care and control of that child.
 It might also mean that the parent is incarcerated and unable to care for the child.